 Unfortunately, many foreign investors will meet resistance when attempting to prove their EB-5 businesses have met requirements.
 The rules for regional center investments and new businesses differ greatly, and gathering the necessary evidence in time to meet the filing deadline can be extremely difficult.
 If USCIS decides that the business requirements were violated or that sufficient evidence was not provided, the entrepreneur's residence may be terminated and deportation proceedings may begin.

-At the Law Offices of Vaughan de Kirby, we know that the immigration investment process can be a long and difficult one.
+At Jatoi & de Kirby, APC, we know that the immigration investment process can be a long and difficult one.
 That’s why we offer experienced advice from our team of EB-5 attorneys in San Francisco before you apply for permanent residence, helping you meet necessary deadlines and make the right decisions for you and your family.

 Call us today at (415) 221-2345 or click the link on this page for a FREE copy of our informational guide, Investor's Path to a Green Card: How Investing in America Can Put You and Your Family on the Path to Greater Wealth and U.S. Permanent Residency.